 In 2012, one in ten criminal cases were dropped after the police made a charge.
 The two tests which determine whether a case should be dropped or brought to court involve the existence of substantial evidence and the pursuit of conviction if it is in the public interest.

-The more severe the charges are, then the more likely the case will continue to Court, this means if an offence is for aggravated common assault, actual bodily harm or grievous bodily harm, then the case is likely to be continued.
+The more severe the charges are, then the more likely the case will continue to court.
+This means if an offence is for aggravated common assault, actual bodily harm or grievous bodily harm, then the case is likely to be continued.

 Who decides to drop assault charges?

-However, the CPS can decide to drop charges at the latter stages of police enquiries, or charges can be dropped at early stages of police enquiry directly sourcing from influence of the complainant (the victim).
+The CPS can however decide to drop charges at the latter stages of police enquiries, or charges can be dropped at the early stages of police enquiry if they are directly sourcing from the influence of the complainant (the victim).

 When are assault charges dropped?

 Even if the police decide to charge an individual, these charges can be dropped if the case fails to meet the standards required in evidence to pursue a criminal conviction due to further information or evidence coming to light.

 Can an assault charge arise after being dropped?

-When a case is deemed serious enough, if new compelling evidence comes to light (that will increase the likelihood of a conviction) then a case can be reopened, reinvestigated and retried.
+When a case is deemed serious enough and if new compelling evidence comes to light that will increase the likelihood of a conviction, then a case can be reopened, reinvestigated and retried.
 It is important to stress that only criminal offences of a very serious nature will be reopened.
 The rule regarding double jeopardy would not apply in the vast majority of cases.

 The stage at which assault charges are dropped will determine whether the offence is recorded on an individual’s criminal record.

-Need help with an assault charge?
+Do you need help with an assault charge?

 It’s not always possible to get assault charges dropped, but acting upon the expertise of a specialist assault defence lawyer will best serve you from the moment you are aware a charge could arise.

 Defences are often formed around self-defence or other avenues of investigation.
-An early review by an expert of the case facts will enable you to form a strong defence case which will be best placed to help you achieve a positive outcome should the charge be taken through to court.
+An early review of the case facts by an expert will enable you to form a strong defence case which will be best placed to help you achieve a positive outcome should the charge be taken through to court.